Calculate the arithmetic mean of numbers in Excel. A simple way to see the typical value in a list.

 =AVERAGE(B1:B5,100) // Adds 100 into the average with the range.

-When you expand the range, the result reflects more of the full dataset instead of just a small sample.
+When the range gets larger, the result represents more of the full dataset instead of just a small sample.
+That usually makes the average more useful for summaries and reporting.

 =AVERAGE(B1:B10) // Returns the average for the full range.